BCS-FACS: Overview

 The FACS group, inaugurated on 16 March 1978, organizes meetings for its members and others on formal methods and related computer science topics.
 There is an associated journal, Formal Aspects of Computing, published by Springer, and a more informal FACS FACTS newsletter.

 The group celebrated its 20th anniversary with a meeting at the Royal Society in London in 1998, with presentations by four eminent computer scientists, Mike Gordon, Tony Hoare, Robin Milner and Gordon Plotkin, all Fellows of the Royal Society.

-From 2002 to 2008 and since 2013 again, the Chair of BCS-FACS has been Jonathan Bowen.
-Jawed Siddiqi was chair during 2008–2013.
+From 2002 to 2008 and 2013 to 2025, the Chair of BCS-FACS was Jonathan Bowen.
+Jawed Siddiqi was Chair during 2008–2013.
+In 2025, Keith Lines of the National Physical Laboratory became Chair.
 In December 2002, BCS-FACS organized a conference on the Formal Aspects of Security (FASec'02) at Royal Holloway, University of London.
 In 2004, FACS organized a major event at London South Bank University to celebrate its own 25th anniversary and also 25 Years of CSP (CSP25), attended by the originator of CSP, Sir Tony Hoare, and others in the field.

 The group liaises with other related groups such as the Centre for Software Reliability, Formal Methods Europe, the London Mathematical Society Computer Committee, the Safety-Critical Systems Club, and the Z User Group.
 It has held joint meetings with other BCS specialist groups such as the Advanced Programming Group and BCSWomen.

 FACS sponsors and supports meetings, such as the Refinement Workshop.
 It has often held a Christmas event each year, with a theme related to formal aspects of computing — for example, teaching formal methods and formal methods in industry.
 BCS-FACS supported the ABZ 2008 conference at the BCS London premises.
 In 2015, FACS hosted a two-day ProCoS Workshop on "Provably Correct Systems", with many former members of the ESPRIT ProCoS I and II projects and Working Group of the 1990s.